Operation Billion Digits

-"Factor" (currently at version 5, current and older versions available here) was written by Luigi Morelli.
+"Factor5" was written by Luigi Morelli.
 Luigi and other volunteers have compiled a versions for SSE2, G5 64-bit and AMD64 machines under Windows, MAC OSX, Linux and BSD environments.
 If you're using Windows cygwin binaries, you'll probably get a message requesting for a DLL once you try to run the program for the first time.
-That means you need to get both cygwin1.dll and cyggmp-3.zip to make the program run.
+That means you need to get both cygwin1.dll and cyggmp-10.dll to make the program run.

 Reserving an exponent

-Then, after all is set, you can go to the official page and look for the first exponent in the left column not marked as active, post a message in the thread telling others that you reserved the exponent.
+Then, after all is set, you can go to the reservation page and look for an exponent in the left column that is not marked as reserved and post a message in the OBD thread telling others that you reserved the exponent.

 Working on the exponent